mattvenn/minecraft-pi/big_buildings/big_buildings.md

 \ ![xyz](xyz.png)

-And the `block_id` is the number of the block you want to place:
+And the `block_id` is either the number of the block you want to place, or its name.
+Both these commands make a gold block:

+    mc.setBlock(x, y, z, 41)
+    mc.setBlock(x, y, z, block.GOLD_BLOCK.id)

 \ ![blocks](blocks.jpg)